A rare and fine image of a Black-headed Bee-eater in Loango by Paul Noakes.

-(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenon, Grey-cheeked and Red-capped Mangabey, and (Greater) Putty-nosed Monkeys, and Sitatunga.
-Also a chance of Chimpanzee, Mandrill (mostly Jul-Sep, especially early September when lone males are seeking out females in oestrous), Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant Pangolin, Sun-tailed Monkey and Bongo, and an outside chance of West African Manatee.
+(Western Lowland) Gorilla, African (Forest) Elephant, Hippopotamus (including some which swim in the sea), African (Forest) Buffalo, Red River Hog, Humpback Whale (mostly Jul-Sep), Black Colobus, Crowned and Moustached Guenons, Grey-cheeked and Red-capped Mangabeys, (Greater) Putty-nosed Monkey, Sitatunga, Water Chevrotain, Bay, Blue, Ogilby’s, Peters’ and Yellow-backed Duikers, Beecroft’s and Lord Derby’s Anomalures, Long-eared Flying Mouse, African Palm Civet, bats including Hammer(-headed Fruit), Milne-Edwards’s Potto, and Demidoff’s and Thomas’s Galagos.
+Also a chance of Chimpanzee, Mandrill (a good chance at Mikongo, Lope NP, if visitors go out with scientists radio-tracking a troop of 1000+ animals), Northern Talapoin, Sun-tailed Monkey, Bongo, Killer and Sperm Whales (both mostly Jul-Sep), Atlantic Humpback Dolphin, Leopard, Golden Cat, Giant and White-bellied Pangolins (remote possibilities at Mikongo, Lope NP where pangolin poachers are known to lay out nets a kilometre or more long), Congo Clawless Otter and West African Manatee.

 Reptiles, Amphibians and Fish

 Leatherback Turtle (mostly Nov-Apr) and Tarpon.
-Also a chance of Dwarf, Long- (Slender-) snouted and Nile Crocodiles.
+Also a chance of Dwarf, Central African Long- (Slender-) snouted and Nile Crocodiles.

-The best time to visit for birds is October-November when flocks of Rosy Bee-eaters and African River Martins are usually at their large and impressive coastal nesting colonies in Loango NP, although African River Martins may also be seen migrating through places such as the Makokou Area in Northern Ivindo NP and Rosy Bee-eaters almost anywhere.
+The best time to visit for birds is October-November when flocks of Rosy Bee-eaters and African River Martins are usually at their large and impressive coastal nesting colonies where tens to hundreds of thousands arrive in August or September to breed.
+When the main rains arrive normally in February both species disperse inland with the martins migrating through places such as the Makokou Area in Northern Ivindo NP before spending the non-breeding season in the remote and largely inaccessible areas of the Congo Basin.
 July-August is the driest time of the year but bird activity can be low during this period.
 Large mammals and Leatherback Turtles visit the beaches of places such as Loango NP during the wet season, which usually lasts from October to May although it is often dry in December-January.
+The best time to look for Mandrills is July to October, especially early September when lone males are seeking out females in oestrous.
+The big troops usually split up in November, the animals disperse widely and become very difficult to find.

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).